 I believe that if you could condense Matt Damon into marijuana form, he would be something like LSD! *(To be clear, we’re talking about a marijuana strain here – NOT the actual LSD drug).

 LSD, as the name suggests, is all about a potent cerebral high which is capable of causing a hallucinogenic effect amongst new smokers.
 Alzheimer’s patients will enjoy the invigorating high which will enable them to unwind.
-After awhile, LSD’s indica takes over and rewards users with a body high that induces relaxation.
+After awhile, LSD’s indica side takes over and rewards users with a body high that induces relaxation.

 Above all else, you will feel euphoric, which is excellent news for patients suffering from chronic pain and depression.
 LSD is easily recognized due to the strong smell it produces which is akin to an earthy flower.
-The sweet and skunky taste is unique, and you may even find the occasional strain that provides a refreshing citrusy kick.
+The sweet and skunky taste is unique, and you may even find the occasional plant that provides a refreshing citrusy kick.

 3 – Bio Jesus (A Marijuana Strain That Reaches Out and Touches You)

 If you haven’t heard of this 50-50 hybrid, you are missing out!
 Bio Jesus is regarded as one of the finest medicinal marijuana strains on the market and is one of the most potent strains of cannabis you’ll find.
 While you may not actually see Jesus, a THC content of up to 28% and a CBD content below 0.01% means that this strain can be overwhelming unless you’re an experienced user.

 It looks a lot like the Gumbo strain and smells a little like Bio-Diesel, and was initially bred by Denver Relief Farms.
 Bio Jesus is known for the potent cerebral high it offers, and as it places users in a haze, I recommend only using it at night.
 If you are experiencing pain as an Alzheimer’s patient, this strain may be able to soothe you and also aid sleep.